Formosan black bear: Distribution

-It is believed that it was once widespread across Taiwan (Formosa).
-It is now mostly confined to the mountain ranges.
+Believed to be once widespread across Taiwan (Formosa), it is now mostly confined to the mountain ranges.
 It can be found along the Central and Snow mountain ranges.
-The largest population of bears seem to be Lala mountain in Chatienshan Reserve, the (Snow) Mountain area in Sheipa National Park, and Taroko National Park south to Tawushan Reserve through Yushan National Park.
+The largest population of bears seem to be located in Lala mountain in Chatienshan Reserve, the (Snow) Mountain area in Sheipa National Park, and Taroko National Park south to Tawushan Reserve through Yushan National Park.

 Habitat and behavior

 The Formosan bear lives in the mountainous forests in the eastern two-thirds of Taiwan at elevations of 1,000 to 3,000 m.
 In the winter, rather than hibernating like Asiatic black bears in temperate areas, they move to lower elevations to find food.
 They are active for 54–57% of daylight hours, and more active during summer (60%) and fall/winter (60%) than spring (47%).
 They are primarily active during the day in the spring and summer; and increasingly active at night in the fall/winter when acorns are abundant.
 They are solitary and usually move around extensively except during the mating season or when caring for cubs.
 Formosan bears are also the only bears on the planet that make temporary nests.

-Although they look clumsy and slow, Formosan black bears can easily outrun humans, reaching speeds of 30-40 km per hour.
+Formosan black bears can easily outrun humans, reaching speeds of 30-40 km per hour.
 They are skilled at swimming and climbing, as well.
 Because of their endangered species status and their habit of avoiding humans, Formosan black bears are rarely seen in the wild.
 In most encounters the bear retreats and runs away from humans.
-Even though bears can be aggressive, they rarely attack humans without provocation.
+Even though bears can be aggressive, they only harm things that harm them, and rarely attack humans without provocation.